library-data-platform/ldp/doc/Admin_Guide.md

   This account should be used very sparingly and carefully.
 * `ldpconfig` is a special user account for changing configuration settings in the `ldpconfig` schema.
-It is intended to enable designated users to make changes safely to the server's operation, such as scheduling when data updates occur.
+It is intended to enable designated users to make changes to the server's operation, such as scheduling when data updates occur.
 This user name can be modified using the `ldpconfigUser` configuration setting in `ldpconf.json`.
 * `ldp` is a general user of the LDP database.
 This user name can be modified using the `ldpUser` configuration setting in `ldpconf.json`.